-During August 2016, the Youth Services Department began a three-year process to initiate implementation of the Sanctuary Model, an evidence-based trauma informed care model.
+During August 2016, the Youth Services Department began a three-year process to initiate implementation of the Sanctuary Model, an evidence-supported trauma-informed care model.
 This included training, education, and changes to department and program policies.
-In May of 2019, Highridge Family Center became certified in the Sanctuary Model, an evidence-supported model of trauma informed care.
+In May of 2019, Highridge Family Center became certified in the Sanctuary Model, an evidence-supported model of trauma-informed care.
 Highridge is the first child and adolescent residential facility of its kind to be certified in Florida.
 Currently, the Youth Services Department is embarking upon the expansion of the Sanctuary Model, with the goal of the entire Department to become Sanctuary certified in 2022.
+The site-visit is scheduled for September 13-15, 2022.

-The Sanctuary model was created by Sandra Bloom a psychiatrist, Joseph Foderero, a social worker, and Ruth Ann Ryan, a nurse manager.
-Around 1985, the treatment team began to realize that most of the people they were treating in an inpatient setting and in outpatient treatment had survived overwhelmingly stressful and often traumatic experiences, usually beginning in childhood.
+The Sanctuary model was created by Sandra Bloom, a psychiatrist; Joseph Foderero, a social worker; and Ruth Ann Ryan, a nurse manager.
+Around 1985, this treatment team began to realize that most of the people they were treating in a psychiatric unit had survived overwhelmingly stressful and often traumatic experiences, usually beginning in childhood.
 The Sanctuary Model was created to harness the healing power of relationships to help overcome adversity and decrease the more punitive aspects of treatment in an acute care psychiatric unit.
 The model demands an organizational culture shift in mindset to help us ask the question "What happened to you" instead of "What's wrong with you?"
 The Sanctuary model also acknowledges restorative practices, in that it is about working with people instead of doing things to them or for them.
 Sanctuary is based upon the following commitments to youth and their families, as well as fellow staff, and as a wider organization: nonviolence, emotional intelligence, social learning, open communication, social responsibility, democracy, growth, and change.
-These commitments are incorporated into our interactions with families including therapy and psychoeducation.
+These commitments are incorporated into our interactions with families, including therapy and psychoeducation.

-Trainees will receive didactic training and materials at the beginning of the program.
-Throughout the year, trainees will be required to attend meetings and events related to the Sanctuary Model.
-Trainees will expand their skills in trauma-informed practice and begin to view families through a trauma lens utilizing the SELF-framework.
+Trainees will receive didactic training and materials at the beginning of the program related to the Sanctuary Model.
+Throughout the year, trainees will be required to attend meetings related to the Sanctuary Model.
+Trainees will expand their skills in trauma-informed practice and begin to view families through a trauma lens utilizing the SELF-framework and incorporating the 7 commitments.
+The SELF framework is a way of problem solving that targets the areas disrupted by trauma or significant life events, i.e., Safety, Emotions, Loss, and Future.
 Additionally, trainees will become more familiar with trauma conceptualizations and utilize the following tools of the Sanctuary toolkit: community meeting, safety plans, red flag reviews, psychoeducation, treatment planning, team meetings, and self-care.